 ‘At last, training that provides tools, examples and checklists to help us do the job!’

 About our training As experienced Chairs of Governors we strongly believe in providing training that gives you the knowledge, tools and examples to be effective governors.
 Our aim is to give you the confidence and tools to improve your governance as quickly and effectively as possible.

 About NLGs National Leaders of Governance (NLGs) are experienced chairs of governing boards.
-All NLGs have been through a rigorous designation process from the National College of Teaching and Leadership (NCTL), a part of the Department for Education (DfE), to demonstrate that we have the skills, experience and attributes to be a National Leader of Governance.
+All NLGs have been through a rigorous designation process to demonstrate they have the skills, experience and attributes to be a National Leader of Governance.
 All NLGs are either actively chairing standalone schools or academies, local governing boards or multi academy trust (MAT) trust boards or have done so within the last five years.
-All NLGs are trained to support governors through mentoring and coaching and provide governance services which are quality assured.